 In NBA 2K21, MyCareer badges are one of the most crucial tools that can separate average players from great players.
-Without any unlocked and equipped, you will have a hard time being successful in MyCareer.
+Without any unlocked and equipped, you will struggle to find success in MyCareer.

-Playing MyCareer games is a common way to obtain badges in 2K21.
-On top of that, the practice facility is another important avenue for those wanting to get their badges as fast as possible.
+Playing MyCareer games is a common way to obtain badges in 2K21, but the practice facility is another important avenue for those wanting to get their badges as quickly as possible.

-With that said, here is a guide on how you can utilize the practice facility to max out your badge point earning potential.
+With that said, here is a guide on how you can utilize the practice facility to maximize your badge point earning potential.

 Early on in MyCareer, you will see practice sessions pop up on your schedule.
-At this point, the options are limited as you are unable to select the type of drill you want participate in.
+At this point, the options are limited as you’re unable to select the type of drill that you want to participate in.

-Essentially, all drills at these practice sessions are assigned to you by the coach.
-Many of these drills are not the most productive nor time-efficient way to earn badge points effectively.
+Essentially, all drills in these practice sessions are assigned to you by the coach, and many drills aren’t the most productive or time-efficient ways to earn badge points effectively.

 As a result, some players may choose to skip these early sessions in favor of earning more VC with MyCareer games instead.

-However, it is advised that you don’t skip too many as some of the coach’s drills offer an X2 and X3 multiplier in badge points, making them a worthwhile pursuit.
+However, it is advised that you don’t skip too many practice drills as some of the coach’s drills offer a x2 and x3 multiplier in badge points, making them a worthwhile pursuit.

 The world of the practice facility begins to open up once you unlock the ability to choose your own drills.
-This usually happens after you play ten MyCareer games, without simulating.
+This usually happens after you played ten MyCareer games without simulating.

-This is a crucial step that you should not bypass, especially early on in MyCareer as it helps you unlock badges as fast as possible.
+This is a crucial step that you should not bypass, especially early on in MyCareer, as it helps you to unlock badges as quickly as possible.